RickCarlino/obsidian-notes/public-obsidian-notes/Spaced Repetition and Learning Techniques/Koala Cards Roadmap.md

 - Add a "refresh" button to the final page of the "Add Cards" flow for when it doesn't come out quite right.
 - Include the card front/back when sending transcription to Whisper (might reduce transcription error rate).
 ### Features
+ * Once there are no more cards for review, transition to "cram mode" which reviews cards in difficulty order and does typing / speaking tests with no grading.
  * Decks
  * Shared Decks
  * "Review Radio"